Other Names for Xylitol (What To Know)

 Xylitol is a natural sugar substitute that has gained popularity, especially among those with diabetes.

-This sweetener is derived from various plant sources and is considered safe for consumption.
+This sweetener is made from some different plant sources & is considered safe for human consumption.

-One of its key advantages is that it doesn’t contribute to tooth decay, making it a desirable ingredient in a variety of dental care products and sugar-free foods.
+One of its marketed advantages is that it doesn’t lead to tooth decay.
+This why this ingredient is in lots of dental care products & sugar-free foods.

-However, did ya know that xylitol goes by other aliases?
-It’s true – xylitol has a few other names that ya might find in ingredient lists.
+But did ya know that xylitol goes by other aliases?
+It’s true – xylitol has a few other names that ya might find on some ingredient lists.

-Knowing these alternative names can help ya make informed decisions about the products ya consume, especially if ya’re trying to keep track of yar sugar intake.
+Knowing these alternative names can help ya make informed decisions about the products ya consume, especially if youre trying to keep track of youre sugar intake.

 One of the most common aliases for xylitol is xylite.

-In Europe, this sugar substitute is designated under the code E967.
+In Europ, this sugar substitute is designated under the code E967.

 Another chemical name that refers to xylitol is Meso-Xylitol.